 Development

-pnpm dev -- --store my-store.myshopify.comThis command uses concurrently to run two servers in parallel:
+pnpm dev -- --store my-store.myshopify.comThis runs two servers in parallel:

 | Server | What it does | URL |